JanMikes/phplive-2021-gitlab-ci-parent-child-pipelines/README.md

 Repository used for live demo on [PHPLive 2021 conference](https://phplive.cz).

-Goal is to demonstrate through the demos, how to get from "classic approach" to parent-child pipelines, with dynamic child pipelines that will trigger based on changed code only for those packages that are affected (and their dependencies).
+Goal is to demonstrate through the demos, how to get from "classic approach" to parent-child pipelines, with dynamic child pipelines that based on changed code, will trigger pipelines only for those packages that are affected (and their dependencies).

 ## Useful resources